Python Data Manipulation Explained

 Performing data manipulation tasks with Python library Pandas makes it easier for data professionals to achieve better results, increase productivity, and free up more time for problem-solving, which gives teams more time to extract deeper and more accurate insights effectively.

-And since Python is likely part of your organization’s tech stack to begin with, and many of your team members are already familiar with the language, using Python and Pandas is a natural choice.
+And since Python is likely part of your organization’s tech stack to begin with, and many of your team members are already familiar with the language, using Python data manipulation and Pandas is a natural choice.

 While there are several Python tools that are suitable for Extract, Transform and Load procedures, like Airflow, PySpark, Bonobo, Luigi and more, Pandas is one of the most widely utilized libraries in data science today.
-And when building ETL tools, many data scientists choose Pandas first.
+And when building ETL data science tools, many data scientists choose Pandas first.

 Data Manipulation in Python